nuruposan/SmallStep/README.md

 - Transystem 747PRO GPS
 - Holux M-241 (fw 1.13 or above)
+  - Changing the log mode (by distance or time) and the log format (enable additional data to record) is not supported Holux M-241

 **Request to the users:**<br>
 If you have one of MTK GPS loggers below, please let the author its the Bluetooth device name.